trendiamo/core/infra/digital-ocean-console.md

 ## Description

 This droplet has apps managed by dokku.
-The apps are: `console-frontend` and `console-backend`.
+The apps are: `console-backend`.

 ## Commands to setup